-- Centers provide available services for participants and businesses, meeting the workforce development needs of participants and the employment needs of local employers.
-Services are available both in-person and virtually. - Centers use NCWorks Online to connect employers with job seekers, to enroll customers, and for client management. - Centers offers career services according to TEGL 16-16 and WIOA Final Rule 20 CFR 678.430 What are career services? - Basic; Individualized; and Follow-up Career Services - When possible, services are available in-person and virtually - Centers offer access to training services according to WIOA Final Rule 20 CFR 680.200 What are training services for adults and dislocated workers? - Centers offer access to any employment and approved training services carried out under Section 134(d) of WIOA. - Centers coordinate business services with the local workforce board and business services partners.
-(TEGL 16-16 and WIOA Final Rule 20 CFR 678.435) What are the business services provided through the one-stop delivery system, and how are they provided? - Centers are engaging in integrated service delivery activities. - Local workforce areas have active partnerships and referral processes in place with federally mandated partners and services, indicated in an MOU, per description in TEGL 16-16. - Areas and their centers collaborate with the local community college(s) to address skills gaps and assist customers in pursuing career pathways. - Areas and their centers collaborate with career development coordinators from Local Education Agencies in the service area to address skills gaps and assist students in pursuing career pathways.
+- Centers integrate available services for participants and businesses, meeting the workforce development needs of participants and the employment needs of local employers. - Centers use NCWorks Online to connect employers with job seekers, to enroll customers, and for client management. - Centers offers career services according to TEGL 16-16 and WIOA Final Rule 20 CFR 678.430 What are career services? - o Basic; Individualized; and Follow-up Career Services - Centers offer access to training services according to WIOA Final Rule 20 CFR 680.200 What are training services for adults and dislocated workers? - Centers offer access to any employment and approved training services carried out under Section 134(d) of WIOA. - Centers coordinate business services with the local workforce board and business services partners.
+(TEGL 16-16 and WIOA Final Rule 20 CFR 678.435 What are the business services provided through the one-stop delivery system, and how are they provided?)